-A printer in Washington state on Tuesday mailed out nearly 200,000 ballots to Anchorage voters, kicking off a three-week marathon of voting in the local city election.
+On March 13, a printer in Washington state mailed out nearly 200,000 ballots to Anchorage voters, kicking off a three-week marathon of voting in the local city election.

 The last day to vote is April 3.
 Drop off a ballot in the mail box with a first-class stamp, or save on postage by bringing the ballot to a secure drop box in your area.